cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 In a cold start each cycling task (unless specifically excluded under ``[special tasks]``) will be loaded into the suite with this cycle point, or with the closest subsequent valid cycle point for the task.
-This item can be overridden on the command line or in the gcylc suite start panel.
+This item can be overridden on the command line.

 In date-time cycling, if you do not provide time zone information for this, it will be assumed to be local time, or in UTC if :ref:`UTC-mode` is set, or in